Language school

 Are you a fluent speaker of a Slavonic language?
 Do you understand Ukrainian well, but find it hard to express yourself?

 This course is designed for native or fluent speakers of another Slavonic language (e.g. Russian, Polish).
 Students will learn the grammar differences between Ukrainian and the Slavonic language that they already know, gain new vocabulary as well as practise their pronunciation and conversational skills.
+Classes take place once a week.

 Online classes: